Last updated on April 15th, 2018

 High VG e-liquid is very popular right now for 2 main reasons.
 It’s recommended for sub-ohm atomizers and many vapers who have PG sensitivities prefer the higher VG ratios.
 The problem with VG and premature coil burnout is that vegetable glycerin is thicker than propylene glycol.
 Unless you have a vaporizer designed for sub-ohm and high VG e-juice you’re going to compromise the life of your coils.
 The coil must absorb the thicker e-liquid and the battery must maintain a level temperature.
 Some vaporizers that are designed to handle high VG e-liquids are TC (temperature control) devices.
 DirectVapor and Vaporfi have has several good ones.

 So before you blame your e-liquid company for selling you juice that always turns bitter or ruins your coils, become more mindful of how you vape.
-Hopefully, the above tips will lead you a happier and more economical vaping experience.
+Just follow the above tips and you’ll have a happier and more economical vaping experience.